 Plastic food wrap is single-use, rarely recycled and is very wasteful overall.
 It contributes to the marine plastic problem, is dangerous for animals and most likely leach chemicals into your food.
 Need I say more.
 I’ve swapped plastic food wrap for sustainable beeswax and vegan wax food wraps.

-If you’re in the UK this company in Leicestershire makes a mean vegan wrap find them on Amazon.
+If you’re in the UK this company in Leicestershire makes a mean vegan wrap find them here.